chrisjrob/chrisjrob.github.io/_posts/2011-05-09-debian-package-ncdu.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: cli
+tags: [linux, cli]
 ---

 We all know that feeling when our disk fills up and you are left